elliotbaird/Udacity-Restaurant/README.md

 Run the site using a local server

-view by opena browser at http://localhost:`<your server port number>`
+view by opena browser at http://localhost: `<your server port number>`

 ## Dependencies